fractal-bootcamp/precourse-materials/README.md

 # FRACTAL BOOTCAMP: PRE-COURSE MATERIALS

-Welcome to the study hub for **[Fractal Bootcamp](https://fractalbootcamp.com/)**.
+Welcome to the pre-course prep for **[Fractal Bootcamp](https://fractalbootcamp.com/)**.

-Below are two complementary learning tracks.
-You will need to complete the **pre-course prep intensive** if you want to feel comfortable on day 1 of bootcamp, so keep that in mind while planning your pre-course prep.
+I've created two programs: the first is a cozy guide to getting started if this is your first time coding, and the second is the real pre-bootcamp prep program, which is the one you will need to complete if you want to feel comfortable on day 1 of bootcamp.
+Even if you're an experienced coder, you will learn a lot by completing the pre-bootcamp prep.

+Here's a summary of each program:

 | Outline | Duration | Purpose | Best For |
 |---------|----------|---------|----------|
 | **Getting Started (An Introduction to Coding)** | 3 weeks | Curiosity-driven warm-up that blends animated explainers, Scrimba’s interactive lessons, and foundational readings. | Absolute beginners or anyone who wants a gentle ramp.
 This is a great and fun introduction to coding, especially if it intimidates you. |
 | **Pre-Bootcamp Prep** | 0–4 weeks | Fast-track ramp-up that mirrors the pace of the bootcamp and the technical check-in. | Paced at approximately 2-4 h/day of focused work. |

 > Many students browse *Getting Started* in the evenings while powering through the *Intensive* schedule during the day.
-Feel free to remix.
+Feel free to remix however you see fit.

 ---